 Baldwin & Queerness

 For this special edition at ITA, Sharily Ortela dives into the work, the era, and the world of James Baldwin.
-Through quotes and excerpts, they engage with a guest and the audience in conversation about how Baldwin’s legacy gave language to our understanding of homosexuality and queerness.
+Sharily joins a panel of Baldwin experts to discuss how Baldwin’s legacy gave language to our understanding of homosexuality and queerness.

-Baldwin did not only write about race, justice, and the political struggles of his time—he was also radically honest about desire and intimacy.
-There is no separation between his political voice and his queer identity.
-He was unapologetically Black and outspokenly queer.
+Baldwin did not only write about race, justice, and the political struggles of his time — he was also radically honest about desire and intimacy.
+There is no separation between his political voice and his queer identity; he was unapologetically Black and openly queer.
 Giovanni’s Room is his most explicitly homoerotic work.
-When his American publisher refused to release the book out of fear of a conservative backlash, Baldwin published it in England instead.
 How do we read this layeredness today?
 And what does Baldwin’s legacy ask of us in how we look at one another and at the world?

 More in The Bookshop